jrremlinger/LC_ToxicOmega_Tools/README.md

 Some important notes:
 * All commands only register if you are the host.
-* Text chat will now stay enabled if you are the host and you are dead.
+* Text chat will stay enabled while dead if you are the host.
-* Where applicable, "$" can substitute a players name as a destination, this indicates random natural spawning.
-Can be used for item/enemy spawn location as well as teleport destination to teleport yourself or another player randomly within the factory.
+* Where applicable, certain symbols can be used when determining a destination:
+	* $: Using "$" indicates random/natural destination.
+For players this will act as an inverse-teleporter putting them inside the factory.
+For items it will choose a normal item spawnpoint.
+For enemies it will either use vents or outside spawnpoints depending on the type of enemy.
+	* !: Using "!" chooses the ships terminal as a target.
+This is only applicable for teleportation.
+	* @(int): Using "@" followed by a number will choose the waypoint with that index as the target.
+This is only applicable for teleportation.
+	* #(int): Using "#" followed by a number will choose the player with that Client ID as the target.
+This is only applicable for teleportation.

 ---